-readr and readxl packages are used to import data from Excel and CSV file, and export of final merged data.
+“readr” and “readxl” packages are used to import data from Excel and CSV files and export final merged data.

-purrr package applied functional programming techniques for row-by-row conversion of time formats in datasets.
+The “purrr" package applied functional programming techniques for row-by-row conversion of time formats in datasets.

-filtering the data outside the selected time range(1999 - 2022) and left join to a complete unified table.
+Filtering the data outside the selected time range(1999 - 2022) and left join to a complete unified table.

 Fills missing values in selected columns using the next or previous entry.

-After data conversion and merging, the “visdat” package can be used to examine the integrity of data, then the complete merged table is saved as a CSV file for subsequent visualization and analysis.
+After data conversion and merging, the “visdat” package can be used to examine the integrity of data.
+Then the complete merged table is saved as a CSV file for subsequent visualization and analysis.
 All data wrangling relevant codes are in the "Data_Wrangling.ipynb" notebook file.

 Data Visualization and Analyses